Choose options

 Details:

-- Material: EN45 spring steel blade (carbon steel, not stainless), bone handle, wooden guard and knob, brass locking nut and hand guard
+- Material: EN45 spring steel blade (carbon steel, not stainless), bone handle, wooden guard and pommel, fixing nut and brass hand guard

 - Total length: approx. 72cm